zeromq/zebra/README.md

         zeb_handler (zsock_t *pipe, void *args);

     //  *** Draft method, for development use, may change without warning ***
     //  Add a new offer this handler will handle.
 Returns 0 if successful,
     //  otherwise -1.
     //  The content type parameter is optional and is used to
     //  filter requests upon their requested (GET) or provided (POST/PUT)
     //  content's type.
-The content type parameter may be a regex.
-If the
+The content type parameter may be a regex which is
+    //  useful for GET offers that can supply resources in different formats.
+    //  If the client did request multiple content types then the first match
+    //  will be chosen and applied to the request.
+All other content types are
-    //  request's content type does not match it is automatically rejected
+    //  drooped.
+If the request's content type does not match it is automatically
-    //  with the error code 406 (Not acceptable).
+    //  rejected with the error code 406 (Not acceptable).
     ZEBRA_EXPORT int
         zeb_handler_add_offer (zactor_t *self, int method, const char *uri, const char *content_type);

-    //  *** Draft method, for development use, may change without warning ***
-    //  Add a new accept type that this handler can deliver.
-May be a regular
-    //  expression.
-Returns 0 if successfull, otherwise -1.
-    ZEBRA_EXPORT int
-        zeb_handler_add_accept (zactor_t *self, const char *accept);

     //  *** Draft method, for development use, may change without warning ***
     //  Self test of this class.